evanacox/evanacox.github.io/content/projects/gallium.md

 ### Important pieces of this project:

-1. Created a specification for a new C-like language
+1. Designed a specification for a new C-like language
     - Considered the common issues experienced with C and its derivatives, designed the language to avoid these pitfalls.

-2. Created a compiler for the language in that specification
+2. Implemented a compiler for the language according to that specification
     - Designed necessary abstractions and architected the front-end of a compiler from the ground up

 ### Things learned from this project: